Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 done

-Although this is not documented for the Version 7 Bourne shell (and its variants on early BSDs), this works on these systems, too.
+Although these are not documented for the Version 7 Bourne shell (and its variants on early BSDs), they work on these systems, too.

 (Picked up from the german lang usenet posting <3BE2D2D3.I715123W@bigfoot.de> from Gunnar Ritter; and I could confirm this on all the flavours).